bluelancer/GNNET/README.md

 # GNNET
-Code is passing thru necessary patenting & NDA progress, we expect this could possibly be ready in 2023
+Code is passing thru necessary patenting & NDA process, we expect this could possibly be ready in 2023